shantamcbain/comserv2/Comserv/root/Documentation/documentation_system.md

    - Better organization: Code is logically grouped by functionality
    - Improved readability: Smaller, focused template files
    - Easier collaboration: Multiple developers can work on different sections

+## Debugging

+The documentation system includes debugging features to help troubleshoot issues:

+1. **Debug Mode**
+   - Enable debug mode to see detailed information about documentation loading
+   - Debug messages are pushed to the stash and displayed in the template

+2. **Logging**
+   - The system logs documentation scanning and categorization
+   - Check the application log for errors and warnings

+3. **Configuration Validation**
+   - The system validates the documentation_config.json file
+   - Errors in the configuration are logged

 ## Future Enhancements